 The last time I used one, I set it to around -49 dBs.

 To see what you’ve done, you can hit the “Solo” button to see how much of a difference this makes in the vocals.
-It’ll eliminate pretty much all of the undesired noise in the background.
+It’ll eliminate pretty much all of the undesired noise in the background (more on eliminating background noise in my tutorial).

 It might be tempting to simply go through every vocal track and set up a noise gate around -49dBs, but the truth is that the attention to detail, and caring for each track individually, as well as how it relates to the whole mix, is the way to make a song sound really good.